andreasonny83/serverless-image-rendering/README.md

 1. Install serverless globally (optional)
 1. Make sure you have correctly set up your AWS credentials
-1. Run `Make package`
 1. run `npm run deploy`

-### Docker

-The `Make package` command will run `npm install` from inside a Docker container to reproduce the same envirnment configuration present in AWS Lambda.

 ## Log